 - The body shifts into a “fight, flight, or freeze” state.
 Blood is redirected away from the digestive system and towards the heart, muscles, and brain, so digestion slows or pauses.
 The stomach itself can feel uneasy when this happens.

 - Attention narrows onto the body.
-Once a queasy feeling is noticed, the mind often focuses on it, which can amplify the sensation and the worry around it.
+Once a queasy feeling is noticed, the mind often focuses on it, which can amplify both the sensation and the worry around it.

 None of this means the body is broken.
-It means the body is responding to a perceived threat — even if that “threat” is a presentation, a difficult phone call, or a worry that has been quietly building all morning.
+It means the body is responding to a perceived threat, even if that “threat” is a presentation, a difficult phone call, or a worry that has been quietly building all morning.

 What anxiety-related nausea can feel like